igpp/jquery.xmleditor/README.md

 - Export the document to a file in web browsers that support it
 - Keyboard shortcuts for navigation and other operations
 - Standalone tool for building JSON representations of XML schemas (see the xsd/ folder in this project)
+- Import local files into the editor (supported when editor is hosted)
+- Contextual help information is extracted from the schema.

 ## How to use